hevans90/idleverse/README.md

 Once done with prereqs, run a `yarn` at the root to bootstrap your environment.

 After all of this, talk to one of the code owners about setting up your .env files.
 Various secrets are required to develop the application against our various cloud services.
-You will need `.env` and `.env.idleverse`.
+You will need a `.env` at the root.

 ---